User Manual – Durst

 3.2.
 Create Serial Number on Arc/Path

-In order to create a white serial number on a path or circular resp. elliptical arc on the blue surface, proceed as follows.
+In order to create a serial number on a path or circular or elliptical arc proceed as follows.

 1. Create a path along the desired elliptical arc using the VDP Text Bezier Curve Tool [34].
 To do this, simply use the tool to create a start point, a vertex and the end point and finish the process with ESC.